jaantollander/Nonlinear-Optimization/Project 1/report.md

 ---

 The idea is that the algorithm takes a step of size $λ_k$ into a direction $d_k$ each iteration $k$ until it reaches the optimality condition.
 Numerically, the optimality condition is that the gradient is close enough to zero; that is, the norm of the gradient is less than the set tolerance $ϵ$.
-If the function $f$ is convex or quasi-convex, the solution $x_k$ is global optima, otherwise, $x_k$ is a local optima.
+If the function $f$ is convex, the solution $x_k$ is global optima, otherwise, $x_k$ is a local optima.

 The algorithms used to analyze the optimization methods may also collect and return the whole iteration sequence $x_1,...,x_k$.
 The sequence can then be plotted to visualize the convergence of the method.

 ## Variants of Unconstrained Optimization Method
 We can implement different variants of unconstrained optimization methods by using different methods to compute the direction and step size.
 The direction can be computed using *gradients*, that is, first-order derivative information or *Hessians*, that is, second-order derivative information.
-The stepsize, that is, *optimal* stepsize, is solved as a unidimensional optimization problem using line search algorithms.
+The *optimal* step size, is solved as a unidimensional optimization problem using line search algorithms.
 Both the direction and step size can be computed using exact or inexact (heuristic) algorithms.
 In this project, we implemented four variants of direction algorithms and two variants of stepsize algorithms.
+In the implementations, the optimization problem is considered as minimization problem.

 The direction algorithm computes the direction at the current position $x$.